ng-learn-org/ng-learn-org.github.io/_posts/2013-11-29-AngularJS_Workshop_From_Zero_To_Ninja_Jr_Part_2.markdown

 ---

 Welcome again my young padawan.
 This is the second part of our AngularJS + CoffeeScript + TDD Workshop.
 Was the first part too easy?
-Lets see how you do this time....Are you ready Shinobi?
+Lets see how you do this time...
+Are you ready Shinobi?

 ### Scenes from our last chapter
 In our [first chapter][1], we setup our Angular application and define our first module.